Ex-Microsoft manager plans to create first U.S. marijuana brand

 “If they want to come talk to me, I’ll be delighted to meet with them,” he said of federal officials.
 “I’ll tell them everything that we’re doing and show them all our books.”

-Washington state’s marijuana consultant, Mark Kleiman, said he was skeptical of Shively’s plans, and feared that the businessman is seeking to profit off others’ addiction.
+Washington state’s marijuana consultant, Mark Kleiman, said he was skeptical of Shively’s plans.

 “It’s very hard for me to understand why anybody seriously interested in being in the marijuana business, which after all is against the federal law, would so publicly announce his conspiracy to break that law,” said Kleiman, a professor of public policy at the University of California, Los Angeles.